Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Related Work

 \section{Related Work}

-Many SSL approaches have been developed for natural images.
-Earlier works like inpainting \citep{pathak2016context}, colorization tasks \citep{zhang2017split}, Jigsaw puzzle solving \citep{noroozi2016unsupervised} and rotation prediction \citep{gidaris2018unsupervised} learned good features for semantic understanding.
-However, contrastive methods such as SimCLR \citep{yang2021self}, based on minimizing the distance between augmented views of the same image and maximizing the distance between different images within a mini-batch, mostly dominated the field.
-Recently, DINO \citep{caron2021emerging} a non-contrastive method, which uses student-teacher distillation to learn part-whole relationships between the augmented views, was introduced.
+Many SSL approaches have been developed for natural images \citep{pathak2016context},\citep{zhang2017split}, \citep{noroozi2016unsupervised}, \citep{gidaris2018unsupervised}.
+However, contrastive methods such as SimCLR \citep{yang2021self}, mostly dominated the field.
+Recently, DINO \citep{caron2021emerging} a non-contrastive method, which uses student-teacher distillation to learn part-whole relationships between the augmented views, was introduced, which outperforms SimCLR.